 Scott Mulhauser is a partner at Bully Pulpit Interactive (BPI), where he leads the agency's public affairs work.
 Based in Washington, D.C., Scott applies deep policy and communication expertise to 21st century advocacy efforts.
 He founded Aperture Strategies, which became part of BPI in 2019.

-Scott regularly appears in media interviews and panels in print, on air, and online, discussing politics and public policy on topics ranging from developments on Capitol Hill and at the White House to the U.S.-China relationship to news from the campaign trail.
+Scott regularly appears in media interviews and panels discussing politics and public policy on topics ranging from developments on Capitol Hill and at the White House to the U.S.-China relationship to the latest from the campaign trail.
 He is an attorney, an adjunct professor at Georgetown University, and was selected as a fellow by both the Georgetown Institute of Politics and Public Service and the University of Pennsylvania's Perry World House.

 In the media: